MAJKFL/Welcome-Sheet/Documentation/UIKit/Readme.md

 To configure your Welcome sheet from a storyboard do as follows:

-- Drag out a new UIViewController and set the class to `WelcomeSheetController`.
+- Drag out a new UIViewController and set the class to `WelcomeSheetStoryboardController`.
 - For each of your pages:
     - Drag out a new Object and set the class to `UIWelcomeSheetPage`.
     - Configure the attributes